dylandoamaral/qush/README.md

 ### The flag -H or --help

-show the helper of acp.
+the flag show the helper of acp.

 it also can help you to see what is the current preset used by acp.